 The main reason I started this blog was as a way to help you easily learn more about dietetic internships.
 I also did it to motivate myself to learn about and work through the process of getting into one.
 I spent the spring of my junior year just creating and getting a feel for the blog and learning about the different internships.
 Then during the summer, I worked through these three tips myself!

 Tip #1: Know What You Want in an Internship

-With a free schedule in summer, I began to research more internships.
+With a less busy schedule during the summer, I began to research more internships.
 I was a bit overwhelmed at first, so I’m glad I started then instead of during the fall.
 I originally chose dietetics because I liked creating delicious food, applying science to life, and helping others set and accomplish goals.
-But I’ve learned so much more about dietetics since freshmen year.
+But I’ve learned so much more about dietetics since freshman year.
 There is a lot of diversity in this field!

 - Who I had become